-The last two columns in Table II report the estimation outcome when dropping the mean stock return E{r^s} from the estimation and restricting δ to 1, which tends to improve the ability of the model to match individual moments.
-All t-statistics are then close to or below 2, including the t-statistics for the mean stock return and for c_2^5 that have not been used in the estimation, and the majority of the t-statistics are below 1.
+The last two columns in Table II report the estimation outcome when dropping the mean stock return E{r^s} from the estimation and restricting δ to one, which tends to improve the ability of the model to match individual moments.
+All t-statistics are then close to or below two, including the t-statistics for the mean stock return and for c_2^5 that have not been used in the estimation, and the majority of the t-statistics are below one.
 This estimation outcome shows that the subjective beliefs model successfully matches individual moments with a relatively low degree of risk aversion.
 The model also delivers an equity premium of 1% per quarter, nearly half of the value observed in U.S. data (2.1% per quarter).

 The measure for the overall goodness of fit \widehat{W}N and its p-value are reported in the last two rows of Table II.
 The statistic is computed using all moments that are included in the estimation.
-The reported values of \widehat{W}N are off the chart of the χ^2 distribution, implying that the overall fit of the model is rejected, even if all moments are matched individually.31 This indicates that some of the joint deviations observed in the data are unlikely to happen given the observed second moments.
+The reported values of \widehat{W}N are off the chart of the χ^2 distribution, implying that the overall fit of the model is rejected even if all moments are matched individually.31 This indicates that some of the joint deviations observed in the data are unlikely to happen given the observed second moments.
 It also shows that the overall goodness of fit test is considerably more stringent.

 To show that the equity premium is indeed the source of the difficulty for passing the overall test, columns 4 and 5 in Table III report results obtained when we repeat the estimation excluding the risk-free rate E{r^b} instead of the stock returns E{r^s} from the estimation.
-The estimation imposes the constraint $\hat{\delta}N \leq 1$, since most economists believe that values above 1 are unacceptable.
+The estimation imposes the constraint $\delta_N \leq 1$, since most economists believe that values above one are unacceptable.
 This constraint turns out to be binding.
-The t-statistics for the individual moments included in the estimation are then quite low, but the model fails to replicate the low value for the bond return E{r^b} , which has not been used in the estimation.
+The t-statistics for the individual moments included in the estimation are quite low, but the model fails to replicate the low value for the bond return E{r^b} , which has not been used in the estimation.
 Despite larger t-statistics, the model now comfortably passes the overall goodness of fit test at the 1% level, as the p-value for the reported $\widehat{W}N = 12.87$ statistic is 2.5%.
-The last two columns in Table III repeat the estimation when imposing $\gamma = 3$ and $\widehat{\delta}N = 1$.
-The performance in terms of matching the moments is then very similar with $\gamma = 5$, but the p-value of the \widehat{W}N statistic increases to 7.1%.
+The last two columns in Table III repeat the estimation when